iodigital-com/io-technology/data/blog/developers-are-not-trusted-types.md

 export default Comments
 ```

 If you have worked with React.js before, you probably used `dangerouslySetInnerHTML` before.
 So why do developers use this and why is it dangerous? `dangerouslySetInnerHTML` is used when you need to inject some HTML instead of a string.
 In this example, the comment was written in a what-you-see-is-what-you-get-editor (WYSIWYG).
-The editor then creates HTML of the content and sends that over during the submitting of the comment.
+The editor then creates the HTML of the content and sends that over during the submission of the comment.
 This HTML “string” is then stored in the database.
 You as a developer then fetch all the comments and want to render that bit of HTML in the DOM.
 You don’t want to render the HTML as a string, hence the quotation marks, but want to create the DOM elements out of it.
 For this `dangerouslySetInnerHTML` is used.

 ### What is so dangerous about setting `innerHTML`?